Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Free (up to 10 users).
 Paid plans start at $8.15/user/month.

-Trello was one of the first project management tools I used, and coming back to it after years of more complex platforms reminded me why it resonated.
-The card-and-board interface is instantly familiar, a digital sticky-note board by design.
+Trello was one of the first project management tools I used years ago, and coming back to it as an experienced PM reminded me why it resonated.
+It is genuinely the easiest tool to get a team into in under an hour.

 trello

-For small teams, personal projects, or teams new to structured Kanban project management, the near-zero learning curve is a genuine asset.
-Power-Ups extend Trello’s functionality significantly.
-Calendar views, Butler automation, and integrations with Slack and Google Drive all enrich the experience.
+The card-and-board interface is instantly familiar, a digital sticky-note board by design.
+For small teams, personal projects, or teams brand new to structured project management, the near-zero learning curve is a real asset.
+Power-Ups extend Trello’s functionality in useful ways: calendar views, Butler automation, and integrations with Slack and Google Drive all add value.

-The limitation is that you’ll hit the ceiling quickly if your projects grow complex.
-No native Gantt charts, no time tracking, and limited reporting even on paid plans.
+The limitation arrives quickly when projects get complex.
+There are no native Gantt charts, no time tracking, and limited reporting, even on paid plans.
+Trello is a starting point, not a scaling tool.

 Pros: